Zyara-1ot/my-neovim-config/README.md

 ### Step 4: Initialize your own repo (optional but recommended)

-This is identical on both platforms:
+This is identical on all platforms:

 ```bash
 git init